-System Review Report with a Peer Review Rating of Pass with Deficiencies
+System Review Report With a Peer Review Rating of Pass With Deficiencies

 .89 A report with a peer review rating of pass with deficiencies should be issued when the team captain concludes that the firm's system of quality control for the accounting and auditing practice has been suitably designed and complied with to provide the firm with reasonable assurance of performing and reporting in conformity with applicable professional standards in all material respects with the exception of a certain deficiency or deficiencies that are described in the report.
-These deficiencies are conditions related to the firm's design of and compliance with its system of quality control that could create a situation in which the firm would have less than reasonable assurance of performing and/or reporting in conformity with applicable professional standards in one or more important respects due to the nature, causes, pattern, or pervasiveness, including the relative importance of the deficiencies to the quality control system taken as a whole.
+These deficiencies are conditions related to the firm's design of and compliance with its system of quality control that could create a situation in which the firm would have less than reasonable assurance of performing or reporting in conformity with applicable professional standards in one or more important respects due to the nature, causes, pattern, or pervasiveness, including the relative importance of the deficiencies to the quality control system taken as a whole.
 In the event of a scope limitation, a report with a peer review rating of pass with deficiencies (with a scope limitation) is issued.

-System Review Report with a Peer Review Rating of Fail
+System Review Report With a Peer Review Rating of Fail

-.90 A report with a peer review rating of fail should be issued when the team captain has identified significant deficiencies and concludes that the firm's system of quality control is not suitably designed to provide the firm with reasonable assurance of performing and reporting in conformity with applicable professional standards in all material respects or the firm has not complied with its system of quality control to provide the firm with reasonable assurance of performing and reporting in conformity with applicable professional standards in all material of performing and reporting in conformity with applicable professional standards in all material respects.
+.90 A report with a peer review rating of fail should be issued when the team captain has identified significant deficiencies and concludes that the firm's system of quality control is not suitably designed to provide the firm with reasonable assurance of performing and reporting in conformity with applicable professional standards in all material respects or the firm has not complied with its system of quality control to provide the firm with reasonable assurance of performing and reporting in conformity with applicable professional standards in all material respects.
 In the event of a scope limitation, a report with a peer review rating of fail (with a scope limitation) is issued.